fluorine/ConlangWordGenerator/README.md

 words for your constructed languages.

-There files include a simple lightweight markup language to describe sets of phonemes, their probability, and a simple regular grammatical expression.
+There files include a simple lightweight markup language to describe sets of phonemes, their probability, replacements (for exceptions) and a simple regular grammatical expression.

 You can learn how to create LANG files [**here**](LANG_FILES_DOC.md).
 Again, examples at `lang-examples` directory can help you a lot.